FrankTeo/EmployeePaySlip/README.md

 # EmployeePaySlip
-This is a implementation of MYOB Code test applications
+This is an implementation of MYOB Coding test applications

 # RUN
 This is an aspnet core web application created in Visual Studio 2017 Community.